Explore our subtropical paradise

-But beware, sometimes planes or the ferry cannot go, due to weather.
-So make sure you leave at least a day between your international flight and you journey back from Great Barrier to the 'mainland'. and take out travel insurance.
+But beware, sometimes planes or the ferry cannot go, due to adverse weather.
+So make sure you leave at least one day between an international flight and your journey back from Great Barrier to the 'mainland' and take out travel insurance, just in case.

 Should your flight or ferry not leave on the planned day, return to your rental car company and come back to the XSPOT.
 We will make space for you, and you are always welcome.